Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Results

 \subsection{Simultaneous clustering and classification of different shapes}

-MIRO offers the capability of simultaneously handling diverse structural patterns, by compressing localizations from different cluster shapes into a uniform representation.
+MIRO offers the capability of simultaneously handling diverse structural patterns by compressing localizations from different cluster shapes into a uniform representation.
 This capability enables effective clustering using a single set of parameters across different shapes when applied to algorithms like DBSCAN.
 The unified representation simplifies parameter tuning and enhances clustering performance.
 However, this transformation can also lead to challenges in subsequent classification, as the uniform collapse of different shapes may obscure their unique features.

-However, while transforming various structures into compact forms, MIRO generates additional information that can be encoded as node features to enable simultaneous shape classification.
+However, while transforming various structures into compact forms, MIRO can generate additional output features at the node level that can be used, e.g., for simultaneous cluster shape classification.
 This dual capability is essential for, e.g., distinguishing among various molecular assemblies within the same biological environment, each exhibiting unique organizational patterns and functional roles.

 To evaluate MIRO's ability to simultaneously cluster and classify different structures, we generated simulated datasets comprising mixtures of circular, elliptical, C-shaped, and ring-shaped clusters (Figure~\ref{fig:3}).
 Each cluster type represents a distinct molecular assembly, characterized by unique spatial properties.
-MIRO effectively captures these spatial features, enabling accurate separation and identification of different structures within a single dataset.
+MIRO effectively learns to capture these features at the node level.
+While clustering ensures accurate separation of structures, taking the mode of node-level class predictions within each cluster allows for reliable identification of the corresponding structural type in heterogeneous datasets.